 The geometry which comprises vector images is formulaic, making them resolution-independent.
 That means images don’t lose quality when they’re scaled up or down, since the color polygons in a vector image will always maintain their shape.
 The same is not true for raster images, since the color information of these images is stretched when scaled.

-Once you know how to convert an image to a vector in Illustrator, you’ll be able to scale anything you find to the size you want — without losing image quality.
+Once you know how to convert an image to a vector in Adobe Illustrator, you’ll be able to scale anything you find to the size you want — without losing image quality.

 Step 1: Pick an Image to Convert to Vector